Use case — Custom consent UI

 - Consent screen — The page between login and the redirect-back-with-code where the user approves the scopes a particular RP is requesting.
 The OP decides what data to ask about; the user decides whether to release it.

 - CSRF token — A per-session secret embedded in a form so a hostile third-party site cannot trick the browser into submitting "Approve" on the user's behalf.
-The OP issues and validates the token; your template's only job is to echo it back in the POST body.
+The OP issues and validates the token; SPA / template only echo it back in the POST body or the

 op.New(